-MetroPCS shareholders to vote on T-Mobile merger March 28th
+MetroPCS share holders will vote on the merger March 28th

 Even if MetroPCS shareholders let the deal go through, the merger still will require regulatory approval in the U.S.